amirmasoudabdol/amirmasoudabdol.name/_posts/2022-07-14-qmake-to-cmake.md

 category: blog
 author: amirmasoudabdol
 headerImage: false
-tags: CMake Qt6 QtDev C Cpp qmake Rstats
+tags: CMake Qt6 QtDev C Cpp qmake R Rstats
 description: A not so brief summary of the process of moving from qmake to CMake, and how do manage cross-compiled and cross-platform build, deployment, and depdendencies (using Conan)
 image:
   path: /assets/posts/qmake-to-cmake-twitter-summary-card.png